ftpud/skynet2/README.md

 # Lightweight ReAct  Agent

-A production-ready, lightweight ReAct-style agent runtime that enforces a strict  action protocol, supports hierarchical child agents, and executes a controlled set of local commands.
+A lightweight ReAct-style agent runtime that enforces a strict  action protocol, supports hierarchical child agents, and executes a controlled set of local commands.

 ## Features